Skip to main content

 Stellar Stack

-The Stellar stack is made up of the following components: Stellar Core, Horizon API, RPC, CLI, SDKs, DeFi protocols, and the networks, each of which plays a specific part in providing financial infrastructure that is resilient to failures, available to anyone, and fast and cheap enough to serve real-world use cases.
+The Stellar stack is made up of the following components: the networks (Mainnet, Testnet, and Futurenet), Stellar Core, Horizon API, RPC, and SDKs, each of which plays a specific part in providing financial infrastructure that is resilient to failures, available to anyone, and fast and cheap enough to serve real-world use cases.

 Stellar Stack